Papers, preprints, and conference proceedings

 - An unknottedness result for noncompact self shrinkers.
 Preprint. link

 In this article I extend an unknottedness result Shengwen and I showed for compact self shrinkers to the mean curvature flow to shrinkers with finite topology and one asymptotically conical end, which conjecturally comprises the entire set of self shrinkers with finite topology and one end.
-A partial result for asymptotically cylindrical such shrinkers is given as well.
-I also discuss in this article some (ultimately, inconsequential) mistakes I made in my thesis.
+10/5/21 recently updated to reflect some referee suggestions and some other things that had been on my to-do list for a while.

 - "On the unknoteddness of self shrinkers in R3" in Proceedings of the John H. Barrett Memorial Lectures held at the University of Tennessee, Knoxville, May 29-June 1, 2018 link

 This is a report summarizing a short talk I gave at the Barrett lectures on the unknottedess result for compact closed self shrinkers I showed with Shengwen.

 - Compactness and finiteness theorems for rotationally symmetric self shrinkers.
 To appear in the Journal of Geometric Analysis. link

 In this note I show some compactness and finiteness theorems for rotationally symmetric self shrinkers: first for general such self shrinkers with an entropy bound, then for self shrinkers with convex profile curve but no other assumption, and finally a finiteness theorem assuming reflection symmetry.
 Essentially due to rotational symmetry, the results are not confined in small dimension in contrast to many related compactness results for minimal surfaces.
 These results give some further positive evidence on the question of uniqueness of Angenent's donut (the shrinker version of Lawson's conjecture), at least amongst rotationally symmetric shrinkers and subclasses.